 Dian Lake is the perfect spot to go for a walk along the nearby promenade, take a boat on or ride your bike around the lake.
 Don’t forget to bring some goodies for the nearby seagulls.
 You can’t visit Dian Lake without feeding the nearly famous birds that hang out there.

-The lake is close to the Yunnan Ethnic Villages, Haigeng Bank and the Xishan Forest Park as well as several temples.
+The lake is close to the Yunnan Ethnic Villages, Haigeng Bank, Xishan Forest Park, and several temples.
 It’s the 6th largest freshwater lake in China and has an area of 340 square feet.

-This attraction will cost you nothing to view and it’s open all year-around.
+This attraction will cost you nothing to view, and it’s open all year round.
 Lakes don’t go anywhere!

-Just to the west of Kunming, practically right next door to Dianchi Lake, the Sleeping Buddha Hill rise above the city.
+To the west of Kunming, practically right next door to Dianchi Lake, the Sleeping Buddha Hill rises above the city.
 The nickname was created because when you look at the Western Hills from a distance, they look like a giant sleeping Buddha.

-It will cost you CNY 90 / 13.50 USD / 11 Euro to travel to the Dragon gate but this does include the cable car and shuttle bus rides.
+It will cost you CNY 90 / 13.50 USD / 11 Euro to travel to the Dragon gate, including the cable car and shuttle bus rides.

 Located in old Kunming, Nanping Business Street is a collection of finance and commerce buildings.

-Take a walk through the street which has become an emerging landmark of Kunming and an entertainment centre.
-You can expect beautiful elaborate local crafts and fashionable stylish clothing.
+Take a walk through the street, which has become an emerging landmark of Kunming and an entertainment center.
+You can expect beautiful elaborate local crafts and fashionable, stylish clothing.

 Like the attraction above, it’s free to visit the Ancient Town, but you could end up spending a bit of money, so prepare yourself for that.

-So, it’s time start planning the trips you’re going to take when you’re not studying.
+So, it’s time to start planning the trips you’re going to take when you’re not studying.
 Not sure where to start?
-Keats School in Kunming China offers a study program that includes touring around China.
-Not only that but Keats teachers will help you plan your next day trip and give you advice on what to see, where to eat and what to bring with you.
+Keats School in Kunming, China, offers a study program that includes touring around China.
+Not only that, but Keats teachers will help you plan your next day trip and give you advice on what to see, where to eat, and what to bring with you.